lajh87/d3tm/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of d3tm is to ...
+The goal of d3tm is to create a zoomable treemap capable of handling unbalanced hierachical data.

-## Installation
+## Installation (TODO)

 You can install the released version of d3tm from [CRAN](https://CRAN.R-project.org) with: